 Assistive technology, or just technology?

-When you can teach a whole class how to use the tools, Kathy says that most often, the kids who needed the tools the least were eager to adopt them because they saw an opportunity.
-They would use Snap&Read to cite sources, or Snap&Read to multitask, and even in a few cases, listen to a reading assignment while running track.
+When you introduce a class to AT tools, Kathy says that often, the kids who needed the tools the least were eager to use them.

 “It changes the whole dynamic, because then the students who really need the technology are like, okay, if the smartest kid in the class is going to use this tool, maybe I should use it too,” Kathy says.
 “It makes a huge difference.
 They don’t feel embarrassed or singled out.”